Schaflegerkogel Loop Hike

-The Schaflegerkogel Loop is an amazing Austrian hike.
-This walk goes along a beautiful ridge to four different peaks before descending into a lovely, wild valley.
-There are amazing vistas and relatively few people throughout the whole hike, making this hike one of the best in Innsbruck.
+The Schaflegerkogel Loop is an amazing Innsbruck hike.
+This walk traverses a beautiful ridge to summit four different peaks before descending into a lovely, wild valley.
+Along this trail you will find amazing vistas and relatively few people, making this hike one of the best in Innsbruck.

-From the parking lot, cross the little bridge to your left, and follow the forest road uphill to Salfains Alm.
-From there you follow the trail in the meadow past the huts.
+To start the Schaflegerkogel Loop Trail from the parking lot, cross the little bridge to your left, and follow the forest road uphill to Salfains Alm.
+From there, take the path leading into the meadow and past the huts.
 Follow the sign that has Salfains written on it.
-After about twenty minutes you’ll reach a meadow with a little lake, this has a wonderful panorama.
+After about twenty minutes you will come to a meadow with wonderful panoramic views and a small lake.
 You’ll likely see a herd of cows grazing here.

 After about 45 minutes, you will cross a little bridge at the valley’s bottom.
 After the bridge, turn left and continue on the forest road downhill.
 After 45 minutes you will reach Kemater Alm.
 You can buy some beverages and enjoy the nice atmosphere.

-Continue on the trail.
-You’ll walk through the big meadow right in front of Kemater Alm.
+Continue on the trail and walk through the big meadow right in front of Kemater Alm.
 Follow the trail downhill until you see the parking lot to your left (about 30 minutes).